-The Society of Wetland Scientists (SWS) ran a Twitter Symposium on Thursday, October 18, 2018, in the run-up to the Ramsar COP.
+The Society of Wetland Scientists (SWS) will host their second annual Twitter Symposium, "Visions for the future: conservation in the face of climate change," on Wednesday, October 16, 2019.
 Twitter conferences/symposia are becoming increasingly popular as a cost-free and low-carbon footprint alternative for researchers, policy makers, stakeholders and interested members of the general public to converse about research and share ideas.
-The SWS Twitter Symposium was a rewarding and fun way to share research and meet other wetland scientists from the comfort of your own desk.
+The SWS Twitter Symposium can be a rewarding and fun way to share research and meet other wetland scientists from the comfort of your own desk.

-The 2018 symposium was comprised of three sessions organized around the broad themes listed below.
-Presentations were encouraged to fit within one of these themes, but could be on any scientific topic - biology (anything from amphibians to zooplankton), the physical environment, social sciences, fieldwork methods, etc. Each session was kicked off by a keynote Tweeter.
+The 2019 symposium will be comprised of four sessions organized around the broad themes listed below.
+Presentations were encouraged to fit within one of these themes, but could be on any scientific topic - biology (anything from amphibians to zooplankton), the physical environment, social sciences, fieldwork methods, etc. Each session will be kicked off by a keynote Tweeter.

 Follow @SWS_org on Twitter!